The Ferber method—also known as “graduated extinction”—is perhaps the most well-known sleep training program for children.

 Studies of human infants confirm that crying is physiologically stressful—increasing a baby’s blood pressure, heart rate, and cortisol levels (Levesque et al 2000; Luddington-Hoe et al 2002).
 Do the intensified crying bouts—the so-called “extinction bursts”—associated with the Ferber method put babies at risk?
 No one yet has tested this hypothesis.

 Nor has anyone has examined the long-term impact of the Ferber method.
-As of March 2008, I can find no controlled, scientific studies that have attempted to measure the long-term effects of sleep training on a child’s
+As of January 2014, I can find no controlled, scientific studies that have attempted to measure the long-term effects of graduated extinction on a child’s

 • physiological stress response